Sonja Blomdahl: Early life and education

-Blomdahl began glassmaking as an undergraduate student during the 1970s.
+Sonja Blomdahl was born in 1952 in Waltham, Massachusetts.
+She began glassmaking as an undergraduate student during the 1970s.
 She earned a Bachelor of Fine Arts in ceramics from Massachusetts College of Art (Boston) in 1974.
 There she studied with glass sculptor Dan Dailey.
-In 1976 she spent six months studying at the Orrefors glassworks in Sweden, and her work is sometimes associated with Scandinavian design.
-Venetian glass master Checco Ongaro taught Blomdahl the method of double-bubble blowing (or incalmo), for which her work is well known.
+In 1976, she spent six months studying at the Orrefors glassworks in Sweden.
+Her work has been associated with Scandinavian design, and she later learned the incalmo (double-bubble) technique from Venetian glassmaker Checco Ongaro.